ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 It's very obvious here that the energy consumption trends are more stable and less fluctuating compared to the throughput trends.
 While the throughput trends vary significantly across different exception throwing patterns, the differences in energy consumption across the JVMs are not as pronounced.

-Again, the JVM footprint dominates the energy consumption costs, diminishing the effects of the different exception throwing patterns in this microbenchmark.
+Again, it looks like the JVM footprint dominates the energy consumption costs, diminishing the effects of the different exception throwing patterns in this microbenchmark.

 ### String Concatenation Patterns

 This program assesses the energy consumption of various concatenation methods using different data types (e.g., `String`, `int`, `float`, `char`, `long`, `double`, `boolean`, `Object`), employing common techniques such as `StringBuilder`, `plus` operator, and `String Template`.
-It runs in multiple iterations over a period of 20 minutes, and, after each iteration, the validity of the results is verified.
+It runs in multiple iterations over a period of 20 minutes, and, after each iteration, the validity of the results is checked.
 The input characters are UTF-16 encoded.

 **Note:** This benchmark may involve different allocations, potentially impacting the overall results.